LokiMidgard/AutoInvoke.Generator/readme.md

 ## Featurs and limitations

 - You can control wich type of types shold get called.
-E.g. by defaurd no calls are generated for abstract classes.
+E.g. by default no calls are generated for abstract classes or types defined in referenced Assemblys.
 But you can overide this setting
 - The anotated method can be static
 - If the anotated method has parameters the generated method has the same parametrs
 - If the return type is not `void` the generated methods returntype is an array of the return type of the attributed method